 New Jersey governor race: Who are Phil Murphy and Kim Guadagno?

-The stakes are high in New Jersey as the state prepares to elect a new governor for the first time in eight years.
+The stakes are high in New Jersey as the state prepares to elect a new governor for the first time in eight years on Tuesday.

 Phil Murphy and Kim Guadagno -- the state’s two top contenders -- are competing to replace Republican Gov. Chris Christie, the only governor to serve two full terms since Tom Kean in the 1980s.